k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 # Fabric Commands

 Fabric includes a number of commands for viewing Fabric configurations, updating Fabric settings and running Fabric processes.
-Fabric commands can be executed from either the Fabric console or via user code (project implementation): invoking Fabric commands inside the [execute() and fetch() methods](/articles/05_DB_interfaces/09_fabric_API_for_DB_interfaces.md#execute-fabric-command).
+Fabric commands can be executed from either the Fabric console or via user code (project implementation) that invokes Fabric commands in the [execute() and fetch() methods](/articles/05_DB_interfaces/09_fabric_API_for_DB_interfaces.md#execute-fabric-command).

 Note that Fabric commands are **not** case sensitive.
 For example, a Get, get, or GET command can be run.